Texas weather is rough on roofs. When it comes to a roof replacement, you have options for the type of shingles used in your new roof.

 Plus slate is a quarried stone, making your slate roof environmentally friendly.
 Like concrete, slate is a heavy material.
 Be sure your home can support the weight.

 Also, make sure your budget can support the cost of slate.
 The national average cost for a new slate roof is around $9,000.

 Let the Experts Help You Decide

 It can be tough to choose the best type of shingles for your new roof.
 You have to weigh costs, durability options, and how well your home can support the type of tiles you choose.

-Fritz Roofing experts can help you design the perfect roof for your home and budget.
+Fitz Roofing experts can help you design the perfect roof for your home and budget.
 We handle everything from designer roofing systems to insurance claims for storm damage replacements.